 MRCP(UK) Part 1 Examination format

-The MRCP(UK) Part 1 Examination has a two-paper format.
-Each paper is 3 hours in duration and contains 100 multiple choice questions in 'best of five' format.
+The exam is computer-based and is administered by Surpass at a test centre internationally or online via a proctoring service in the UK.
+It has a two-paper format.
+Each paper is three hours in duration and contains 100 multiple choice questions in 'best of five' format.
 This format, in addition to testing core knowledge and comprehension, also assesses the ability to interpret information and to solve clinical problems.
-There will be five options - one correct answer and four alternatives to the correct answer.
-The four distractors will be closely related to the preferred option but less correct, therefore acting as plausible alternatives.
+There are five options - one correct answer and four alternatives to the correct answer.
+The four distractors are closely related to the preferred option but less correct, therefore acting as plausible alternatives.
 The candidate chooses the best answer from the five possible answers.
-Each correct answer is awarded one mark; there is no negative marking.
+Each correct answer is awarded one mark; there is no negative marking

 Number of questions*